 Beginning handbells is usually comprised of 6th Grade students and Advanced handbells is comprised of 7th and 8th Grade students.
 No prior music instrument study is required to participate in these groups.
-Students will learn note reading skills, rhythm skills, and also the technique needed to play handbells.
-These groups perform in December and May as well as on one or two Sundays at our supporting churches.
+Students will learn note reading skills, rhythm skills, and the technique needed to play handbells.
+These groups perform in December and May as well as on 1 or 2 Sundays at our supporting churches.
 We do expect all the members of our handbell choir to attend all performances.

-Concert choir meets 5 times in a two week period.
+Concert choir meets 5 times in a 2-week period.
 We review basic music notation and terms.
 We use this skill base to build sight reading skills.
-Students will be asked to sing an 8 measure music example on the solfege syllables using correct rhythm, pitch and hand signs to assess their progress.
-Concert choir will perform two and three part music.
-This group performs two concerts at the school; one in early December and one in May.
-We also sing at one or two of our supporting churches.
-This must be done on a Sunday morning and we do expect all members to participate in order that we praise our Lord to the best of our ability.
-We worship with our churches to thank them for the financial and spiritual support they provide to our school.
+Students will be asked to sing an 8-measure music example on the solfege syllables using correct rhythm, pitch, and hand signs to assess their progress.
+Concert choir will perform 2- and 3-part music.
+This group performs 2 concerts at the school: 1 in early December and 1 in May.
+We also sing at 1 or 2 of our supporting churches during Sunday-morning worship services.

-Beginning Band (4th grade)
+1. Beginning Band (4th grade)

-Varsity Band (5th-6th grade)
+2. Varsity Band (5th-6th grade)

-Concert Band (7th & 8th grade)
+3. Concert Band (7th & 8th grade)

 Both the Beginning Band and the Varsity Band have rehearsals twice/week during the school day.
 Students who participate in Concert Band have rehearsal 5 times every two weeks.
 Students are expected to bring their instrument, music and pencil on band/lesson days.
 Band is an activity where most of the responsibility lies on the musician.
 This is a skill that we practice daily.
 Band members are expected to practice outside of school a certain number of minutes/week in order to maintain and grow on their instrument.